Svanteberg/Spatial-convolutions-of-EEG-data/README.md

 <p align="center">D<sub>C</sub> = max(|x<sub>2</sub>-x<sub>1</sub>,y<sub>2</sub>-y<sub>1</sub>|) > 1</p>

 in the two-dimensional grid approximation.
-The sum of D<sub>C</sub> for all neighboring pairs in the one-dimensional array was used to assess the degree of discontinuity of a transformation
+The number of neighboring pairs in the one-dimensional array with D<sub>C</sub> > 1 was used to assess the degree of discontinuity of a transformation

 <p align="center">∑d<sub>k</sub></p>